 Bone is constantly being broken down (resorption) and rebuilt by specialist bone cells (formation).
-This is called bone remodelling.
-When this becomes out of balance and more bone is broken down than is rebuilt osteoporosis occurs.
-Bisphosphonates such as ibandronate, known as antiresorptive drugs, inhibit the cells that wear down bone (osteoclasts) and as a consequence improve bone strength.
+This is called bone remodeling.
+When this becomes out of balance and more bone is broken down than is rebuilt, osteoporosis occurs.
+Bisphosphonates such as ibandronate, known as antiresorptive drugs, inhibit the cells that wear down bone (osteoclasts) and, as a consequence, improve bone strength.

 Which products contain ibandronate?

 How can I get the most out of my drug treatment?

 Find out about your drug treatment so that you can be involved in decisions being made and you will know what to expect.
 Talk to your doctor and/or contact the helpline at the National Osteoporosis Society if you have any questions or concerns.
 If you have been recommended ibandronate as an injection, ask your doctor for a copy of the Patient Information leaflet which describes how the drug is given and the possible side effects.
 It is important that you gather as much information as possible and discuss any worries you may have prior to having the first injection.

 2. Make sure the drug is properly absorbed (if you are taking ibandronate tablets)